Terrain: 50:50 Gravel/Tarmac Split

 - Both start and finish are accessible via rail (plus some riding), though Sunday may involve riding to Morpeth station (12 miles).

-Accommodation – There are numerous camping, hotel and B+B options near the start and Saturdays camping is included in your entry at the finish.
-We can organise for Tepees to be in place at the finish when you arrive – carpeted, lighting, proper mattress and bedding ready for your arrival.
+- Tepees in place when you arrive – carpeted, lighting, proper mattress and bedding ready for your arrival.
 2 person – £130, 3 person £150, 4 person £170.
-See Northern Star Tepees
+See Northern Star Tepees Friday night stay is included for friends/family who want to make a weekend of joining you at the finish.

 Parking – There is parking available both at the start and finish.